kuriharaan/InputSystemWiki/How-Do-I....md

     }

 I'm still working on a way to do add a deadzone processor conveniently on the fly to an existing gamepad instance.

+# ... give my head tracking an extra update before rendering?

+First enable before render updates on your device.

+    {
+        "name" : "MyHMD",
+        "extend" : "HMD",
+        "beforeRender" : "Update"
+    }

+And then make sure you put extra StateEvents for your HMD on the queue right in time before rendering.
+Also, if your HMD is a combination of non-tracking and tracking controls, you can update just the tracking, if you want to, by sending a DeltaEvent instead of a full StateEvent.